 Calcium is essential for building strong bones, it is important for achieving peak bone mass and preventing Osteoporosis.
 Ensure that your diet contains milk, cheese and yoghurt.
 Other foods that contribute to calcium in the diet include canned fish (with their bones), green leafy vegetables, nuts, cereals and legumes.
 Vitamin D helps to absorb calcium and is therefore important in preventing Osteoporosis.
 Vitamin D is present in small amounts in egg yolks, salt-water fish and margarine.
 Safe sunlight exposure is the best source of Vitamin D.

 Those who drink too much alcohol (greater than two standard drinks per day) are at greater risk of Osteoporosis due to its effects on the calcium concentration in the body.
 Because of the effects of alcohol on balance and gait, there is also an increased risk of falling that can lead to osteoporotic fracture.

 Smoking is said to double your risk of osteoporotic fracture.
 Research has found that smoking reduces your body’s ability to absorb calcium through the intestines.

 If you think that you might be at risk of developing Osteoporosis then please keep these risk factors in mind.
-If you would like to speak to Dr Natasha Paunovic or one of our other practitioners, please feel free to ask a question, contact us or email us at:
+If you would like to speak to Dr Natasha Paunovic or one of our other practitioners, please feel free to ask a question, contact us or email us at: info@

 Dr Natasha Paunovic is an experienced Osteopath at Melbourne Osteopathy Sports Injury Centre.
 She assists with positive long term outcomes by providing patients with education, lifestyle advice and rehabilitation exercises.